Srivijaya: Art and culture

-However, despite its economic, cultural and military prowess, Srivijaya left few archaeological remains in their heartlands in Sumatra, in contrast with the Sailendras of Central Java that produced numerous monuments; such as the Kalasan, Sewu, and Borobudur mandala.
-The Buddhist temples dated from Srivijayan era in Sumatra are Muaro Jambi, Muara Takus and Biaro Bahal.
+Despite its economic, cultural and military advances, Srivijaya left few archaeological remains in their heartlands in Sumatra.
+Some Buddhist temples dated from Srivijayan era are found in Sumatra and are Muaro Jambi, Muara Takus and Biaro Bahal.

-Some Buddhist sculptures, such as Buddha Vairocana, Boddhisattva Avalokiteshvara and Maitreya, were discovered in numerous sites in Sumatra and Malay Peninsula.
-These archaeological findings such as stone statue of Buddha discovered in Bukit Seguntang, Palembang, Avalokiteshvara from Bingin Jungut in Musi Rawas, bronze Maitreya statue of Komering, all discovered in South Sumatra.
-In Jambi, golden statue of Avalokiteshvara were discovered in Rataukapastuo, Muarabulian.
-In Malay Peninsula the bronze statue of Avalokiteshvara of Bidor discovered in Perak Malaysia, and Avalokiteshvara of Chaiya in Southern Thailand.
-The difference in material, yet overarching theme of Buddhism found across the region supports the spread of Buddhism through trade.
-Although each country put their own spin on an idea, it is evident how trade played a huge role in spreading ideas throughout Southeast Asia, especially in Srivijaya.
-The commonality of Srivijayan art exists in Southeast Asian sites, proving their influence on art and architecture across the region.
-Without trade, Srivijayan art could not have proliferated, and cross-cultural exchanges of language and style could not have been achieved.
+Some Buddhist sculptures, such as Buddha Vairocana, Boddhisattva Avalokiteshvara and Maitreya, were discovered at numerous sites in Sumatra and the Malay Peninsula.
+These archaeological findings such as the stone statue of Buddha discovered in Bukit Seguntang, Palembang, Avalokiteshvara from Bingin Jungut in Musi Rawas, the bronze Maitreya statue of Komering, all discovered in South Sumatra.
+In Jambi, a golden statue of Avalokiteshvara was discovered in Rataukapastuo, Muarabulian.
+In the Malay Peninsula the bronze statue of Avalokiteshvara of Bidor was discovered in Perak, and Avalokiteshvara of Chaiya in Southern Thailand.
+The difference in material, supports the spread of Buddhism through trade.

 After the bronze and Iron Age, an influx of bronze tools and jewelry spread throughout the region.
 The different styles of bangles and beads represent the different regions of origin and their own specific materials and techniques used.
-Chinese artworks were one of the main items traded in the region, spreading art styles enveloped in ceramics, pottery, fabrics, silk, and artworks.
+Chinese artwork was one of the main items traded in the region, spreading art styles enveloped in ceramics, pottery, fabrics, silk, and artwork.